DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Alibaba Cloud Releases Enterprise Cloud Native IT Cost Governance Solution: Five Capabilities Accelerate Enterprise FinOps Process](https://mp.weixin.qq.com/s/hAHNlAi8c0OAO7zSq31J1w)

-    Enterprise cloud-native IT cost governance has problems such as the lifecycle mismatch between business units and billing units, the contradiction between dynamic resource delivery and static capacity planning, and the adaptation of enterprise IT cost governance models to cloud-native architectures.
+    Enterprise cloud native IT cost governance has problems such as the lifecycle mismatch between business units and billing units, the contradiction between dynamic resource delivery and static capacity planning, and the adaptation of enterprise IT cost governance models to cloud native architectures.
-    As a result, Alibaba Cloud Container Service has launched an enterprise cloud-native IT cost governance solution, which provides features such as enterprise IT cost management, cost visualization, and cost optimization.
+    As a result, Alibaba Cloud Container Service has launched an enterprise cloud native IT cost governance solution, which provides features such as enterprise IT cost management, cost visualization, and cost optimization.

 - [DevOps Trends and Best Practices to Watch in 2022](https://technostacks.com/blog/devops-trends)